Approximation of the Solutions to Quasilinear Parabolic Problems with Perturbed $VMO_x$ Coefficients: Introduction

-The maximal regularity theory in Sobolev spaces for linear elliptic and parabolic equations with discontinuous coefficients (see for instance \cite{CFL,KimKr,Pl,Re}), combined with linearization techniques and the \textit{Implicit Function Theorem} (IFT), facilitates the study of nonlinear elliptic and parabolic operators with perturbed data.
-These perturbations are represented by functions with small $L^\infty$ norms.
-For elliptic equations with discontinuous coefficients, there are various maximal regularity results, see for instance \cite{CMP,CFL,Pl,Sf1} and related works from the elliptic regularity theory.
+The maximal regularity theory in Sobolev spaces for linear elliptic and parabolic equations with discontinuous coefficients (see for instance \cite{CMP,CFL,DK,Pl,Re,Sf} and the references therein), combined with linearization techniques and the \textit{Implicit Function Theorem}, provides a powerful framework for treating nonlinear problems with perturbed data.
+These perturbations typically involve functions with small $L^\infty$ norms (cf. \cite{GRk,GRk1,PRS,Rk,RS}).

-This research has also been extended to nonlinear parabolic equations, where the discontinuity of the operators in $(x,t)$ is captured via $VMO$ functions (cf. \cite{BrCr,LU1,Sf}).
-The dependence of the operators is studied in \cite{GRk,Rk, RS}.

-Recently, Krylov and Kim (\cite{KimKr, Kr, Kr1,KrS}) developed maximal regularity theory in Sobolev spaces for linear parabolic equations with coefficients exhibiting $VMO$ regularity in $x$ and measurability in $t$.
-This theory has also been advanced in \cite{ANPS4,GrR, RPS}.

-This serves as a starting point for studying nonlinear parabolic operators with this type of discontinuity, while also accounting for small $L^\infty$-perturbations in the data.

-Another type of proximity condition for operators has been studied by Campanato \cite{CMP,TRS} and by Byun, Wang, et al. (\cite{BS, BJW}; see the references therein).
-This line of research ensures local existence, uniqueness, and smooth dependence on the data for a general class of quasilinear parabolic problems.
-Moreover, the classical \textit{Newton Iteration Procedure} (NIP), with its quadratic convergence rate, provides a constructive method to generate an approximating sequence for the solution.

-To tackle these challenges, a key step is to show that the underlying differential operator, under suitable assumptions, forms a Fredholm operator of index zero.
-This property ensures that the operator defines an isomorphism from the Sobolev space $W^{2,1}_p(Q)$ onto $L^p(Q)$ for any $p > n + 2$.

-This framework enables a rigorous analysis of the effect of small perturbations in the coefficients and data.
-Let $u_0$ be a strong solution of \eqref{PD}.
-Using perturbation theory, one can show that for sufficiently small $L^\infty$-perturbations in the data, the perturbed solution remains close to the reference solution $u_0$ in the Sobolev norm $W^{2,1}_p(Q)$ and depends continuously on the perturbing functions.
-Thus, the solution is stable under small variations in the coefficients and data.
+Recently Krylov \cite{Kr} studied linear parabolic equations with coefficients having {\it Vanishing Mean Oscillation} $(VMO)$ in the spatial variable $x$ and merely measurable dependence on the time $t$ and proved existence of unique strong solution in the strip $\Omega(T)=\R^n\times(0,T)$ (see also \cite{KimKr,Kr1}).
+Later, Dong and Kim \cite{DK} extended Krylov's results to higher order elliptic and parabolic systems in various unbounded and bounded domains with Dirichlet data prescribed on the lateral boundary.
+Further advancements of this theory can be found in \cite{ANPS1,ANPS3}, where the authors treat linear and quasilinear problems for parabolic equations with partially $VMO$ coefficients and Venttsel boundary conditions.